gauravsbisht/RASAChatBot/README.md

 ```
 rasa shell
 ```
-After Shell a sample conversation goes as follows
+After executing rasa Shell a sample conversation goes as follows

 ```
 INFO     root  - Rasa server is up and running.